analysis-tools-dev/static-analysis/README.md

 - [graudit](http://www.justanotherhacker.com) - Grep rough audit - source code auditing tool.
 - [Hopper](https://github.com/cuplv/hopper) :warning: - A static analysis tool written in scala for languages that run on JVM.
 - [Hound CI](https://houndci.com) - Comments on style violations in GitHub pull requests.
 Supports Coffeescript, Go, HAML, JavaScript, Ruby, SCSS and Swift.
-- [imhotep](https://github.com/justinabrahms/imhotep) - Comment on commits coming into your repository and check for syntactic errors and general lint warnings.
+- [imhotep](https://github.com/justinabrahms/imhotep) :warning: - Comment on commits coming into your repository and check for syntactic errors and general lint warnings.
-- [include-gardener](https://github.com/feddischson/include_gardener) - A multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
+- [include-gardener](https://github.com/feddischson/include_gardener) :warning: - A multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
 - [Infer](https://fbinfer.com) - A static analyzer for Java, C and Objective-C
 - [InsiderSec](https://insidersec.io) - A open source Static Application Security Testing tool (SAST) written in GoLang for Java (Maven and Android), Kotlin (Android), Swift (iOS), .NET Full Framework, C# and Javascript (Node.js).
 - [Kiuwan](https://www.kiuwan.com/code-security-sast) :copyright: - Identify and remediate cyber threats in a blazingly fast, collaborative environment, with seamless integration in your SDLC.
 Python, C\C++, Java, C#, PHP and more.